dps923/winter2020/topics/info-function-parameters.md

 ### Omitting parameter labels

-If you don’t want an argument label for a parameter, write an underscore (_) instead of an explicit argument label for that parameter.
+If you don't want an argument label for a parameter, write an underscore (_) instead of an explicit argument label for that parameter.
 For example:

 ```swift
 // Functions with _ in the parameter names